 With this focus on supporting the individual museum, what are the characteristics of successful Inspire!
 Grants for Small Museums applications?

 There are four, and successful projects address all of them well.
-As you prepare your application, then, you should keep these characteristics in mind.
+As you prepare your application, then, you must keep these characteristics in mind.

-FIRST, Institutional Impact: Your project should address a key need or challenge that faces your organization.
+First, Institutional impact.
+Your project should address a key need or challenge that faces your organization.

-SECOND, In-depth knowledge: Your proposal should reflect a thorough understanding of current practice and knowledge about the subject matter.
+Second, In-depth knowledge.
+Your proposal should reflect a thorough understanding of current practice and knowledge about the subject matter.

-THIRD, Project-based design: Your work plan should consist of a set of logical, interrelated activities tied directly to addressing the key need or challenge.
+Third, Project-based design.
+Your work plan should consist of a set of logical, inter-related activities tied directly to addressing the key need or challenge.

-AND FOURTH, Demonstrable results: Your project should generate measureable results that tie directly to the need or challenge it was designed to address.
+And fourth, Demonstrable results.
+Your project should generate measurable results that tie directly to the need or challenge it was designed to address.